Akshat162001/RegisterPage/README.md

-Django Register and Login Page
+# Django Register and Login Page

 This Django project provides a simple web application with a register and login page functionality.
 Users can register for an account, log in, and log out.
 The project uses Django's built-in authentication system for user management.

+## Features
+- **User Authentication**: Users can sign up, log in, and log out.
+- **Music Management**: Users can upload their music files, which are stored securely on the server.
+- **Playlist Creation**: Users can create playlists and add songs to them.
+- **Music Streaming**: Users can listen to their uploaded music through the web interface.

-Installation
+## Installation

-1.Clone the repository to your local machine
+1. Clone the repository

 2.Navigate to the project directory

 3.Run database migrations:
 Copy code